ha-sts/garage-door-sensor/README.md

   ```
   ha-sts/garagedoor/{id}/refresh
+  ha-sts/garagedoor/refresh
+  ha-sts/refresh
   ```

   Format: Receives a string containing "true".

-  This endpoint waits for the word "true" on the topic, then initiates a refresh cycle.
+  These endpoints wait for the word "true" on the topic, then initiate a refresh cycle.
   The refresh cycle resends the status of the garage door as detected by the sensor.
+The endpoints without the _id_ value are broadcast-like topics.

 * Open / Close door